appleneko2001/NekoPlayer-Alpha/README.md

 * Auto-save changes of playlist after close window or add/delete items on playlist

 ## Compile
-> For compile you need .Net Core 3.0, MaterialDesignInXAML (Modified), Visual Studio 2019
+> For compile you need .Net Core 3.0, MaterialDesignInXAML (Modified) and Visual Studio 2019
-- Download repository and unpack it to anywhere
+- Download this repository and modded MaterialDesign toolkit and unpack it both
 - Open solution file by Visual Studio 2019
-- Re-reference MaterialDesignInXAML project
+- Remove old MaterialDesignInXAML project and re-add unpacked toolkit project
 - Select Release solution configuration and Run (or Compile)

 ## How to use